TheFifthRider/simply-roleplaying-webapp/docs/character/abilities.md

 >
 > As an action, fire your grappling hook arm at an enemy within long range to pull them in closer.
 Test your brawn against their passive brawn or agility.
 If you succeed, pull them a short distance toward you.

-#### Automatic Equipment
+#### Tag Something

-Give yourself equipment for the scene, or treat parts of yourself as if they were equipment.
-Equipment automatically becomes +1 at level 2, +2 at level 3, up to +9 at level 10.
+Give yourself a tagged item for the scene, or tag parts of yourself as if they were an item.
+Automatically add the +1 tag at level 2, +2 at level 3, and so on up to +9 at level 10.

 > <i class="ra ra-anvil"></i> **Rockin' Abs**
 >
-> Once per rest as a reaction, you can spend 1 _muscle point_ to treat your 6 pack as if it was equipment with the _brawn_ and _armor_ tags for the scene.
+> Once per rest as a reaction, you can spend 1 _muscle point_ to treat your 6 pack as if it was an item with the _brawn_ and _armor_ tags for the scene.

 ## Upgrading Abilities